Launch of new educational Minecraft games to inspire next generation

 The Lower Thames Crossing have ambitious plans to support long-term skills and employment needs in Kent and Essex.
 In its peak year of construction, it expected to employ 10,000 jobs, including hundreds of apprenticeships and create work for hundreds of businesses.

 In partnership with STEM Learning’s STEM Ambassador Hub South East and The Careers & Enterprise Company, we are planning to hold virtual events to demonstrate the games and support their use with more schools in the area.
-We are asking for schools and alternative provisions to register their interest now, please see our school resources page for more information.
+We are asking for schools and alternative provisions to register their interest now, please see our games for the classroom page for more information.

 The Minecraft games were created by Blockbuilders C.I.C, an expert company aimed at engaging young people into planning, the environment and local history using Minecraft.